Aurel-14/Voron-2.4/IDLER TENSIONER/README.md

 In my opinion, the body part is too fragile :
 - The 4 pins on body broken easily
-- Body walls were too small.
-I increased the walls
+- Body walls are too small.
+So I increased the walls

 See differences on the picture below.
 In black the original and in red the improved model :